KwameForbes/KwameForbes.github.io/index.md

 <p><img style="float: right;" src="https://lh3.googleusercontent.com/hWiWEKLp0cIgqTpA-xP_mFUJwSltEZSDmHKQNUPSFcWVbopfeAdwDBBl-bqD26Mr8I5Cj0-NmlAzqLChgTnrXR6fh7xIWmhNPYZD0FXfui5l0tLpLH5a_Ges5KtnTApKsC2W7ltByg=w2400" width="300" height="200" /></p>

-<p>I am a <a href="https://www.med.unc.edu/oge/stad/prep/">post-bac scholar</a> at <a href="https://www.unc.edu">UNC-CH</a> working in Bioinformatics
-with <a href="http://mikelove.github.io">Michael Love, PhD (UNC)</a> on developing a feature in <a href="https://bioconductor.org/packages/release/bioc/html/DESeq2.html">DESeq2</a> to integrate with single-cell datasets.<br><br>I received an A.S in <a href="https://uvi.edu/academics/science-math/departments/computer-comp-sciences/assoc-science/default.aspx">computer science</a> and a B.S in <a href="https://uvi.edu/academics/science-math/departments/bio-sciences/biology-program/bach-science/default.aspx">biology</a> with a
+<p>I am a <a href="https://bbsp.unc.edu/student/kwame-forbes/">grad student</a> at <a href="https://www.unc.edu">UNC-CH</a> working on getting my Ph.D in Bioinformatics and Computational Biology.<br><br>I received my A.S in <a href="https://uvi.edu/academics/science-math/departments/computer-comp-sciences/assoc-science/default.aspx">computer science</a> and my B.S in <a href="https://uvi.edu/academics/science-math/departments/bio-sciences/biology-program/bach-science/default.aspx">biology</a> with a
 <a href="https://uvi.edu/academics/science-math/departments/bio-sciences/biology-program/computational-biology/default.aspx">concentration in Computational Biology</a> in 2019, from the <a href="https://uvi.edu">University of the Virgin Islands (UVI)</a>.
 During my time in undergraduate, I was a <a href="https://www.uvi.edu/research/emerging-caribbean-scientists-programs/programs1/mbrs-rise-research-scholars-program.aspx">RISE scholar</a> who presented my research at <a href="https://www.abrcms.org">ABRCMS</a> in 2018 and 2019.
 Along with research, I was a teaching assistant for Genetics and a Lab instructor for Intro to Computer Science and for Chemistry.<br><br>I am passionate about computer science, biology, and research.
 I am aiming to get my PhD in Computational Biology and Bioinformatics. </p><br>

 -----